The Yoga of Yoga

 This is yoga.
 Yoga is what remains when we’ve abandoned the impossible quest for permanent personal wholeness/completeness, when we relinquish self-interest, and when—unencumbered by self-interested motivations—we make contact with Reality itself.
 Yoga is when we make contact with Reality, the singular reality that does not conform to our individual will, the singular—absolute—reality that gives me my will, of which me and my will are but an expression.
 Yoga is realizing this, my whole Self, the Self of which I am a part.
 It is fulfilling the Self.
 Yoga is being the Self, myself.

 There are many paths to being what/where you are.
 Regardless of our path, we do not—and cannot—know beforehand what our lives (and ourselves) will look/feel/be like as we do this.

+The Anxiety of Inner Lack discusses our (foundational) desire to rid ourselves of the feeling of incompleteness, and The Yoga of Anxiety Relief discusses the two central components of a yogic approach to addressing our personal stress and anxiety.
 Desire, Self-Consciousness, and Ahaṃkāra: Phenomenological Reflections focuses on the problem of desire and ego in spirituality.
 Prakṛti & Puruṣa: Phenomenological Reflections further discusses our (inextricably “entangled”) existential situation, and Self-Awareness & Other People focuses specifically on how we are inextricably entangled with other people.
-Yoga & The Meaning of (Your) Life discusses what it a “meaningful” life might look like from a yogic perspective.
+Yoga & The Meaning of (Your) Life discusses what a “meaningful” life might look like from a yogic perspective.
 What is Phenomenology?
 (Part 1: Defining Phenomenology) provides a heuristic introduction to phenomenology.